opengsn/docs/javascript-client/advanced.md

 - **methodSuffix** - when suffix of the "eth_signTypedData" to use. for Metamask, the default is "_v4"
 - **jsonStringifyRequest** - when calling eth_signTypedData, should we pass the object value as a single string or as a JSON object. for Metamask, this value is "true" (use a single string)
-- **relayTimeoutGrace** - much much time (in seconds) a relayer that failed a request should be "downscored". (defaults to 1800 seconds=half an hour)
+- **relayTimeoutGrace** - how much time (in seconds) a relay that failed a request should be "downscored" (defaults to 1800 seconds)
+- **auditorsCount** - a number of relays to send a transaction for audit (defaults to 1)

-- **auditorsCount** After relaying a request, the client selects at random other relayer(s) as "auditors" to validate the original relayer didn't attempt to cheat on the client. defaults to 1 (if there are more than 1 registered relayers)
+  After relaying a request, the client selects at random other relay(s) as "auditors" to validate the original relay didn't attempt to cheat on the client.
   The auditors check the request, and will submit a "penalize" request if the original relayer indeed attempted a cheat.

   Set to "0" to disable auditing (e.g. on testnets)

-- **maxRelayNonceGap** - how far "into the future" the client accepts its request to be set. default to 3, which means the client accepts that the relayer will put its request with 3 pending requests before it.
+- **maxRelayNonceGap** - how far "into the future" the client accepts its request to be set (default to 3) The client accepts that the relay will put its request with 3 pending requests before it.
-  Set to "0" if you only "immediate" transaction.

-  **Note** that this value can't be enforced by the framework, but the relayer will probably lose if it doesn't honor it:
-  If the client specifies "0", and the relayer put the transaction after (say 3) requests, the client will simply re-send the request through another relayer (and downgrading this one for future requests) The request will eventually get mined by the other relayer first - and rejected for this relayer (And after signing, the relayer can't simply sign another transaction with the same nonce, since it will get penalized)

 ## Using an Ephemeral Signing Key <a id="using-an-offline-signing-key"></a>

 Usually in web-dapps, the provider holds the account and user's private key.
 With GSN, you can create an "ephemeral" account and manage the private key in the browser.
-The underlying `web3.currentProvider` is still used to show the user with a "sign" dialog to confirm sending the transaction.

-In order to support it, the GSN provider also provides the following `accountManager` API:
+In order to support it, the GSN provider also has the following `accountManager` API:

 ```javascript
 const { RelayProvider } = require('@opengsn/provider');